vieter-v/vieter/README.md

 server also allows for non-agents to upload packages, as long as they have the required secrets.
 This allows me to also develop non-git packages, such as my terminal, & upload them to the servers using CI.

+## Directory Structure

+The data directory consists of three main directories:

+* `downloads` - This is where packages are initially downloaded.
+Because vieter moves files from this folder to the `pkgs` folder, these two folders should best be on the same drive
+* `pkgs` - This is where approved package files are stored.
+* `repos` - Each repository gets a subfolder here.
+The subfolder contains the uncompressed contents of the db file.
+    * Each repo subdirectory contains the compressed db & files archive for the repository, alongside a directory called `files` which contains the uncompressed contents.